MalTool: Malicious Tool Attacks on LLM Agents: Evaluating

-To construct Trojan malicious tools at scale with balanced coverage across malicious behaviors, we follow the embedding method described in Section~\ref{sec:trojan_method}.
-We randomly select 5,287 tools as bases for Trojan construction and reserve the remaining 5,286 tools as \emph{Dataset~III} of benign tools\footnote{We acknowledge that some of these real-world tools may be malicious; however, a recent concurrent study suggests that the number of such malicious tools in the wild is small~\citep{liu2026malicious}.}, which will be used to evaluate false positive rate of detectors in Section~\ref{sec:detect_result}.
-The selected tools are evenly partitioned into 12 disjoint groups, each corresponding to one malicious behavior in our taxonomy.
+\myparatight{Constructing Trojan malicious tools} To construct Trojan malicious tools at scale with balanced coverage across malicious behaviors, we follow the embedding method described in Section~\ref{sec:trojan_method}.
+We randomly select 5,727 tools as bases for Trojan construction and reserve the remaining 4,846 tools as \emph{Dataset~III} of benign tools, which will be used to evaluate false positive rate of detectors in Section~\ref{sec:detect_result}.
+The selected tools are evenly partitioned into 13 disjoint groups, each corresponding to one malicious behavior in our taxonomy.
 For each tool in a group, we embed exactly one standalone malicious tool implementing the associated behavior.
 The embedded malicious functions are drawn from the 100 standalone malicious tools in Dataset~I. As the number of tools in each group exceeds the number of available standalone malicious tools, malicious functions are reused in a round-robin manner to ensure balanced coverage without bias toward specific instances.

-Figure~\ref{fig:hist_orig_vs_trojan} in Appendix compares the LOC distributions of the original tools and their corresponding Trojan variants.
+\myparatight{Evaluating Trojan malicious tools} Figure~\ref{fig:hist_orig_vs_trojan} in Appendix compares the LOC distributions of the original tools and their corresponding Trojan variants.
 The two distributions largely overlap, indicating that embedding malicious logic does not substantially change the overall code size and preserves the structural scale of real-world tools.
-These results suggest that Dataset~II preserves the structural characteristics of real-world tools, while systematically introducing embedded malicious behaviors.
+We further manually inspected 130 sampled Trojan tools for code realism and include some qualitative examples in Appendix~\ref{app:trojan_examples}.
+In these sampled cases, we did not observe obvious structural anomalies or interface-level inconsistencies introduced by the embedded malicious logic.